rhollomon/Legend-of-Nine/pages/userstories.md

 ### User Story #1: World and Map

-As a game developer, I would like to design and implement an overworld map.
+As a game developer, I would like to design and implement an overworld map to give users a meaningful exploration experience.

 Elaboration: Implementation of the primary overworld map and "zones" the player character moves around in.
 Primarily visual, but may also have gameplay elements integrated, such as puzzles.
 Generates from text file.